Naveendinula/fuel-utilization-by-electricity-market/README.md

   - Market competition can drive investments that enhance efficiency, whereas monopoly regions might lag.

 ---

-## Conclusion

-- **Improved Decision-Making:**
-  By interacting with the slicers and toggles, stakeholders can pinpoint when and where efficiency gains occur, how the fuel mix shifts, and how market types shape performance.

-- **2013 as a Reference Point:**
-  Illustrates moderate efficiency gains amidst rising generation and fuel consumption, but each year (2011–2024) provides unique insights.

-- **Future Outlook:**
-  Ongoing data monitoring is vital to confirm sustained improvements, detect changing fuel trends, and assess whether competitive, hybrid, or monopoly markets adapt more rapidly to evolving energy landscapes.

 This end-to-end analysis ensures that policymakers, plant operators, and other stakeholders have the information needed to optimize energy performance and strategize around ever-changing fuel and market dynamics.